antoniofractuous/MEAN-stack-angular/README.md

 `vi server.js`

-We input the following code in it:
+We input or paste the following code in it:

 ![server.js](./images/books.png)